What to expect following

 Please leave immediately and return to your home following government advise on testing and isolating.
 Please notify a steward of your symptoms before leaving.
 The church will need to be deep cleaned and everyone in church will be notified of what they need to do in following government advice.

-Please notify the Church Office or the Wardens (you can do this using the website contact form) and they will notify everyone who was at the service and all cleaning and isolation protocols will be followed.
+Please notify the Church Office or the Wardens (you can do this using the website contact form) and they will notify everyone who signed in at the service and all cleaning protocols will be followed.

-The seating has been organised in socially distant groupings.
-The church will be well ventilated with doors and windows kept open.
+The rows of seats are more spread out than usual.
+The church is well ventilated with doors and windows kept open.
 Please dress accordingly.
-We will look different too behind our face-coverings but do assume that everyone is smiling!
+We look different too behind our face-coverings but do assume that everyone is smiling!
 The worship leader is exempt from wearing a face-covering during the service to ensure that those who rely on lip-reading can participate fully.
-The minister will wear a face-covering when administering communion.
+The minister wears a face-covering when administering communion.

 We would strongly recommend wearing face masks while singing as it will help manage the risk of transmission.